 Almond flour can sometimes be finicky to bake with, and I wanted to make sure this cake had the perfect texture, with just the right amount of sweetness and chocolate flavour.
 And I’m so pleased with the result!

-For more thoroughly tested almond flour cakes, you’ll want to check out the recipes for this almond flour carrot cake and this almond flour orange cake!
+For more thoroughly tested almond flour cakes, you’ll also want to check out my recipes for this almond flour carrot cake, almond flour strawberry cake, almond flour banana cake and almond flour orange cake!

 Why you’ll love this almond flour chocolate cake